axb157030/NodeJS_RESTful/README.md

 npm install materialize-css
 ```

 5. Replace DB_CONNECTION in app.js directory inside the project directory with the the uri needed to connect to MongoDB.
-Example ['mongodb://localhost:27017/myapp']

-### `npm test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`
+Example: '`mongodb://localhost:27017/myapp`